-4. The Assignee (i) confirms that it is an Eligible Assignee, and it has received a copy of the Participation Agreement, together with copies of the financial statements referred to in the Guaranty and such other documents and information as it has deemed appropriate to make its own credit analysis and decision to enter into this Assignment; (ii) agrees that it will, independently and without reliance upon the Administrative Agent, the Trustee, the Assignor or any other Purchaser and based on such documents and information as it shall deem appropriate at the time, continue to make its own credit decisions in taking or not taking action under the Transaction Documents; (iii) appoints or authorizes the and the Administrative Agent to take such action on its behalf and to exercise such powers under the Transaction Documents as are delegated by the terms thereof, together with such powers as are reasonably incidental thereto; (iv) agrees that it will perform in accordance with their terms all of the obligations which by the terms of the Transaction Documents are required to be performed by it as a Purchaser; (v) specifies as its purchasing offices (and address for notices) the offices set forth beneath its name on the signature pages hereof; (vi) attaches the forms prescribed by the Internal Revenue Service of the United States of America certifying as to the Assignee's status for purposes of determining exemption from United States withholding taxes with respect to all payments to be made to the Assignee under the Participation Agreement (and the Transaction Documents) or such other documents as are necessary to indicate that all such payments are subject to such rates at a rate reduced by an applicable tax treaty; and (vii) attaches a completed Schedule 2 (the Administrative Questionnaire) hereto.
+4. The Assignee (i) confirms that it is an Eligible Assignee, and it has received a copy of the Participation Agreement, together with copies of the financial statements referred to in the Guaranty and such other documents and information as it has deemed appropriate to make its own credit analysis and decision to enter into this Assignment; (ii) agrees that it will, independently and without reliance upon the Administrative Agent, the Trustee, the Assignor or any other Purchaser and based on such documents and information as it shall deem appropriate at the time, continue to make its own credit decisions in taking or not taking action under the Transaction Documents; (iii) appoints or authorizes the Trustee Trust and the Administrative Agent to take such action on its behalf and to exercise such powers under the Transaction Documents as are delegated by the terms thereof, together with such powers as are reasonably incidental thereto; (iv) agrees that it will perform in accordance with their terms all of the obligations which by the terms of the Transaction Documents are required to be performed by it as a Purchaser; (v) specifies as its purchasing offices (and address for notices) the offices set forth beneath its name on the signature pages hereof; (vi) attaches the forms prescribed by the Internal Revenue Service of the United States of America certifying as to the Assignee's status for purposes of determining exemption from United States withholding taxes with respect to all payments to be made to the Assignee under the Participation Agreement (and the Transaction Documents) or such other documents as are necessary to indicate that all such payments are subject to such rates at a rate reduced by an applicable tax treaty; and (vii) attaches a completed Schedule 2 (the Administrative Questionnaire) hereto.

 5. The Assignee hereby represents and warrants that it is an "accredited investor" as such term is defined in Rule 501 promulgated under the Securities Act and is acquiring its Certificates for investment for its own account, and not with a view to or for sale in connection with a distribution of any Certificate, except in compliance with all applicable securities laws; provided that subject to Section 6.01 of the Participation Agreement, the disposition of any Certificate held by the Assignee shall at all times be within its exclusive control.
 If, at any time, the Assignee is acquiring or holding 10% or more of the then-outstanding aggregate Outstanding Base Amount of the Certificates, the Assignee hereby represents, warrants and agrees that (at the time of such acquisition and at all times during such holding) the fair market value of all securities owned by the Assignee (including the Outstanding Base Amount of the Certificates) of all issuers which are or would be, but for the exception provided in Section 3(c)(1)(A) of the Investment Company Act of 1940, excluded from the definition of investment company solely by Section 3(c)(1) of the Investment Company Act of 1940, does not exceed 10% of the fair market value of the total assets of the Assignee.